eclipse-sumo/sumo/docs/web/docs/Simulation/Public_Transport.md

 - extension: The maximum time by which a public transport stop may be extended due to boarding passengers
 - line: A new line attribute to be set on the vehicle when reaching the stop.
 This is currently ignored by the intermodal router!
 - tripId: Updates the tripId parameter of the vehicle when reaching the stop.
 This parameter has no impact on simulation behavior but may be useful to reflect real-world bookkeeping on the vehicle status over the course of an operating day
+- started: Defines actual arrival time at the stop (i.e. from a real world data source or a prior simulation run)
+- ended: Defines actual time at which the stop ended (i.e. from a real world data source or a prior simulation run).
+Can be used to override the 'until' attribute by setting sumo option **--use-stop-ended**.

+The attributes `started` and `ended` are used to account for real-life modifications to a railway schedule (train order changes), when [generating railSignalConstraints](Tools/Railways.md#generaterailsignalconstraintspy) for [schedule-based railway simulation](Railways.md#schedule_constraints).

 # Stopping without defining a bus stop